AI ≠ Pink Slips: Why Automation Is Hiring, Not Firing

 Final Thought

-multiplier, not a threat, will be the ones hiring, scaling, and thriving in the decade ahead.
+The industrial revolution didn’t eliminate work—it changed it.
+AI is no different.
+Companies that embrace this shift as a multiplier, not a threat, will be the ones hiring, scaling, and thriving in the decade ahead.